wely/DevCamp/HOL/dotnet/modern-cloud-apps/README.md

     As part of the original ARM template we deployed an ASP.NET WebAPI that queries a DocumentDB Collection.
 Let's integrate that API so that the incidents are dynamically pulled from a data store.
 1. In Visual Studio, select the code between the `<!--TEMPLATE CODE -->` comment block and delete it.
 1. Between the `<!--INSERT VIEW CODE -->` comment block paste the following.
-This block handles the display of the indcident dashboard:
+This block handles the display of the incident dashboard:

     ```csharp
    <!--VIEW CODE-->